GriffinSauce/next-starter/README.md

 - ESLint
 - React Testing Library (TODO)

-Plus some handy tools:
+Plus some handy extra's:

+- Debug the server and client directly in VSCode
-- `tailwindcss-class-combiner` to pass/override component className (see components/Logo)
+- Use `tailwindcss-class-combiner` to pass/override component CSS classes (see components/Logo)

 ## ⚡️ Quick Start